Physician Assistant Goals and Outcomes

-- PO3: Utilize pertinent patient data and diagnostic interpretation to formulate a differential diagnosis and patient-centered management plan.
-(MK, ICS, PROF)
+- PO3: Utilize pertinent patient data and diagnostic interpretation to formulate a differential diagnosis.
+(PK)

-- PO8: Counsel and educate for disease prevention and health promotion minimizing barriers to care by consideration of health literacy, belief systems, and socioeconomic status.
-(ICS, PC)
+- PO8: Counsel and educate for disease prevention and promotion of healthy lifestyle.
+(PK, SPH, HLC)

-- PO9: Understand the role of the PA profession and adhere to professional and ethical standards in providing patient care.
-(PROF, PC)
+- PO9: Understand the role of the PA and adhere to professional standards in healthcare settings.
+(ICP, PL, HCF)

-- PO13: Identify the roles of various providers in the healthcare team and work collaboratively within inter-professional teams.
-(ICS, SBL)
+- PO10: Identify the roles of various providers in the healthcare team including alternative or complementary practitioners.
+(HCF)

 Definitions of the abbreviations are as follows: Patient-Centered Practice Knowledge (PK), Society and Population Health (SPH), Health Literacy and Communication (HLC), Interprofessional Collaborative Practice and Leadership (ICP), Professional and Legal Aspects of Health Care (PL) & Health Care Finances and Systems (HCF).
 Abbreviations are based on the Competencies for the Physician Assistant Profession.